zenpoet88/uva-cs-auth-workflow-openstack/README.md

 * Run post-deploy.py with the modified post-deploy-output.json to configure the HEAT-template deployed nodes.

 * Simulate and emulate logins from the workflow VM as per normal (described above).

+# Debugging

+It's python code, debug with your favorite debugger.
+However, it's worth noting that most files have a "verbose" global variable so you can turn on verbose logging output for that file only.
+Further, there is a `use_parallel` in the post-deploy script to sequentialize the deployment of nodes, which makes the verbose output much clearer.

+Almost all input/output from remote machines is captured to the output file of every step.
+You can load the output file into any JSON viewer (recommend something like Firefox) and browse to output for each step.
+These outputs can help diagnose connection issues, etc.